 Be careful not to add too much feta filling as it will be more difficult to flip the fried bread sides when frying.
 And lastly make sure to seal really well the edges of the dough as shown in the preparation photos bellow, or else the feta cheese may melt outside of the fried bread into the pan!

-Most of the times Greek fried bread is filled with crumbled feta cheese or a combination of feta and Greek hard yellow cheese, like Graviera for a more melty texture.
+Most of the times Greek fried bread is filled with crumbled feta cheese or a combination of feta and Greek hard yellow cheese, like Graviera for a more melty texture, just like my saganaki.
 Depending on what you have in hand you can also use for the filling of the fried bread some fresh herbs, like oregano, mint or dill for extra flavour.

-Serve this extra tasty Greek fried bread while still warm as a filling veggie mid-day snack or starter with a Greek salad aside.
+Serve this extra tasty Greek fried bread while still warm as a filling veggie mid-day snack or starter with a Greek salad and some tzatziki aside.
+And if you love feta my feta saganaki and my pan fried feta wrapped in phyllo are made for you!
 Enjoy!

 A delicious fried bread stuffed with feta cheese recipe!
 Tiganopsomo (fried bread) is a very easy and versatile traditional Greek dish perfect for every time of the day, that can be served as starter or side to savoury dishes or stand on its own as a filling mid day snack.